jeffdn/cookies/README.txt

-An old MPD client frontent in GTK+2.
+An old MPD client frontend in GTK+2.